 Between 1 January and 30 June this year, we approved home schooling registration for over 800 children, and carried out 87 reviews.
 Below are a few snapshots of what we’ve been up to.

 New registrations in the first half of 2019

-We received 922 applications for home schooling registration in the first six months of the year.
-803 applications were approved.
+We received 922 applications for home schooling registration and approved 803 in the first six months of the year.

 We refused two per cent of the applications we received.
 This was typically because the parent submitted an incomplete application and did not respond to our requests for further information.

 A small number of applications were withdrawn.
 The remaining submitted applications were assessed after 30 June.